Bestoriop/Aux-addon-Epoch/README.md

 If you want to help, here is my paypal : [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/sebpoirot)

+# changelog

+* 01 september 2025 :
+  Deposit is now 1s minimum for each stack and scales on the vendor value (a bug made it always 0c) Attempt to resolve the loss of disenchant value and disenchant distribution on some items

 # aux AddOn

 The most advanced auction house addOn for the 3.3.5 client with some features more advanced than anything even on retail.